Explore: Accountancy and financial services

 “I knew what I liked but I had no idea what I wanted to do.”
 Yvonne studied maths, economics and chemistry at A-level, then went on to an economics degree.
 After university, she wasn’t sure about which direction to take but soon found her feet in investment banking.

-More information about Financial institution managers and directors
+More information about Managers and directors in retail and wholesale

 average salary